B3n-d1v3/diving_rules_hybrid/README.md

 New feature will be added

 ## Future Updates
-These are the high level features to work on next:
-- [ ] Add the pdf support to read the rule book
-- [ ] Include the About page description
-- [ ] Multilingual support
-- [ ] View the list of the summary of penalties
-- [ ] Add the Initial quizz support
-- [ ] Add the ability to change the language at anytime within the app (user should always be able to switch from local language to EN)
-- [ ] update the pdf to read an online version of the file and enclose the english as a fallback
-- [ ] allow the user to view the history of his previous tests
-- [ ] Add new Quizz not just based on the penalties list (Add multiple choice questions and true/false questions)
-- [ ] Add a search functionality to search through the pdf and through the penalties

 The full list can be found on the [Github Hybrid Kanban](https://github.com/users/B3n-d1v3/projects/2/views/1)

 ## Authors